 Next, parents meet with the Clinical Coordinator no later than two months after the opening of the file.
 During this Clinical Coordination Meeting, the Clinical Coordinator presents to the parents the designed personalized pediatric program, to obtain their agreement, and determine, when necessary, the order in which the family will be referred to each of the recommended resources.
 The Clinical Coordinator also considers the importance of the family balancing time, finances and beliefs about specialized services for their child.

-If treatment support is required, and financial resources are available, first services may include evaluation and treatment by health care or education professionals, depending on needs, resources and availability.
+If treatment support is required, and financial resources are available, first services the family may be referred to could include evaluation and treatment by health care or education professionals, depending on needs, resources and availability.
 Possible treatment service may be one of the following:

 - medicine ( MD )

 - occupational therapy ( OT )

 - another service such as a workshop or course for the family.